-© 2013 Sage Software, Inc. All rights reserved.
-Sage, the Sage logos, and the Sage product and service names mentioned herein are registered trademarks or trademarks of Sage Software, Inc., or its affiliated entities.
+Copyright © 2014.
+Sage Software, Inc. All rights reserved.

+Sage, the Sage logos, and the Sage product and service names mentioned herein are registered trademarks or trademarks of Sage Software, Inc. or its affiliated entities.
+All other trademarks are the property of their respective owners.